nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/18_Activity_Diagram/README.md

 ## Reading Activity Diagrams

-The reading instructions in previous Activity Diagrams section, can be used for activity diagrams of the internal view.
+The reading instructions in previous <b>Activity Diagrams</b> section, can be used for activity diagrams of the internal view.

 ## Constructing Activity Diagrams